Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: Abstract

 \section{Abstract}

 We present the detection of the kinetic Sunyaev-Zel'dovich effect (kSZE) signals from groups of galaxies as a function of halo mass down to $\log (M_{500}/{\rm M_\odot}) \sim 12.3$, using the {\it Planck} CMB maps and stacking about $40,000$ galaxy systems with known positions, halo masses, and peculiar velocities.
-A multi-frequency matched filter technique is employed to maximize the signal-to-noise, and the filter matching is done simultaneously for different groups to take care of projection effects of nearby halos.
-The total kSZE flux within halos estimated from the amplitudes of the matched filters implies that the gas fraction in halos is about the universal baryon fraction, even in low-mass halos, indicating that the `missing baryons' are found.
-Various tests performed show that our results are robust against systematic effects, such as contamination by infrared/radio sources and background variations.
+The signals from groups of different mass are constrained simultaneously to take care of projection effects of nearby halos.
+The total kSZE flux within halos estimated implies that the gas fraction in halos is about the universal baryon fraction, even in low-mass halos, indicating that the `missing baryons' are found.
+Various tests performed show that our results are robust against systematic effects, such as contamination by infrared/radio sources and background variations, beam-size effects and contributions from halo exteriors.
 Combined with the thermal Sunyaev-Zel'dovich effect, our results indicate that the `missing baryons' associated with galaxy groups are contained in warm-hot media with temperatures between $10^5$ and $10^6\,{\rm K}$.